Ujjawal3/Roadsters/README.md

      ![](./lib/clone.png)

   4. You will find that the repository is cloned in the directory.
 - Now you can open the directory in vs code and play with the code and complete your project.
-Make sure to include a README.md file with your name, contact information, project description, how to run the code and a link to a demo video of your project (and other necessary information).
 - After completing the project, its time to push your code:
   1. Open the vs code (or any other editor of your choice) terminal in the project folder.
   2. Create a new branch in which you want to push your code using the following code.